GitSimmons/confluence-floating-toc/README.md

 1. Divide the layout of your page so that there is an empty column on the right of the page where the menu will float.
 2. Add a **Table of Contents** macro and set the heading levels to include all headings (h1-h6) (note that only the first three heading levels will be indented)

-   1. Should you choose not have all headings in your ToC, you'll have to edit the Readable Code
+   1. Should you choose not have all headings in your ToC, you'll have to edit the Readable Code before using it in the HTML Macro later.

    2. Search for the line